pkdone/sharded-mongodb-docker/README.md

 # Tips

-* Show all the running docker containers for this Docker Compose project:
+* To show all the running docker containers for this Docker Compose project, run:
 ```
 sudo docker-compose ps
 ```